 Shopping in Assisi

-Many souvenir stands selling religious items and other nick knacks line the main streets but there are also good specialty shops and artisan boutiques where you can find unique keepsakes or gifts.
+Many souvenir stands selling religious items and other knick-knacks line the main streets but there are also good specialty shops and artisan boutiques where you can find unique keepsakes or gifts.

 If you want to explore more of Umbria, car rentals are available for pick up in Orvieto through Auto Europe.
 The historic center, centro storico, is off limits to vehicles except by special permit so if you're arriving by car, park in one of the lots outside the town walls.